 Discuss Your Case with a Capable Attorney

 The biological parents of a child do not always act in the child’s best interest, and in some cases, it is better for a child to be cared for by other adults.
 If you wish to seek joint or sole custody of a child, it is in your best interest to meet with a capable child custody attorney to discuss your case.
 Ethan M. Weisinger is a skillful California family law attorney adept at helping parties seek a custody arrangement that is in the best interest of the child involved.
-Mr. Weisinger can be reached via the online form or at (925)258-2020 to set up a confidential and free consultation regarding your case.
+Mr. Weisinger can be reached via the online form or at (925)258-2020 to set up a confidential consultation regarding your case.

 This Blog/Web Site is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site, you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.